Welcome to Real Property Defense Research!

 A quick note about our outreach

-We use a combination of e-mail, telephone calls, and text with intent to leave one e-mail, make one call (and if possible leave one text message) to each email address and phone number that we believe is associated with the foreclosed property.
+We do use a combination of e-mail, telephone calls, and text with intent to leave one e-mail, make one call (and if possible leave one text message) to each email address and phone number that we believe is associated with the foreclosed property.

 About us…